cityteam/stats/docs/index.md

   let you set the required statistics for your CityTeam Facility.
 * [I need to install the application locally](./INSTALL.md).
 Our facility prefers to run the application on our local network, instead of using the version on the Internet.
+See also an empty [Cheat Sheet](./CHEATSHEET.md) on which you can record configuration information as you perform the installation.
 * [I need to work on the software that drives this application](./DEVELOP.md).
   The source code for the entire application is open source, and available [at GitHub](https://cityteam.github.com/stats).
 You will need to install